THE IDEA

 Exponential change starts slow enough to ignore and finishes fast enough to overwhelm.
 The time to act is when it still looks like nothing is happening.

 When someone says “it’s only growing by 10% a month” as if that’s small.
 When a problem that was manageable last quarter is suddenly a crisis.
-When infrastructure, staffing, or processes can’t keep up with growth that “came out of nowhere.”
+When infrastructure can’t keep up with growth that “came out of nowhere.”
 When a trend line curves upward and someone projects it forward in a straight line.